Implications of dark matter cascade decay from DAMPE, HESS, Fermi-LAT and AMS02 data: Conclusion

 \section{Conclusion}

 With the assumption of a power-law like Galactic electron background, the cascade decay of multi-TeV DM into four leptons can accommodate the TeV-scale shape of cosmic ray electrons as measured by {\it DAMPE}, H.E.S.S. and Fermi-LAT.
 In the low mediator mass limit, the DM cascade decay scenario has reduced associated gamma ray radiation and a softened injection $e^\pm$ spectrum.
 We considered a 6 TeV DM$\rightarrow 4\mu$ channel as a benchmark scenario because this channel is the least constrained by diffuse gamma ray and CMB measurements.
-A best-fitting at $2.1\sigma$ confidence level is achieved for the joint {\it DAMPE}, H.E.S.S. and Fermi-LAT data, but does not provide a good fit to the sub-TeV AMS02 positron data at the same time.
-As a showcase for softer cascade decay spectrum, the gamma-ray constrained DM$\rightarrow 4\tau$ is also considered, and it can fit the $e^\pm$ spectra for all four data sets.
-Further study for viable cascade decay processes will help us to understand the DM explanation for the turning point of cosmic ray electron spectrum in {\it DAMPE} and H.E.S.S. observations.
+A best-fitting at $2.3\sigma$ confidence level is achieved for the joint {\it DAMPE}, H.E.S.S. and Fermi-LAT data, and a three-step $8\mu$ cascade improves the fit to 1.1$\sigma$.
+Such fits require H.E.S.S. data to up-float beyond its typical 15\% uncertainty range.
+Restricted energy-scaling fits with $4\mu, 8\mu$ cascades do not yield fits within $3\sigma$.
+After including the AMS02 positron fraction data, the muonic channels are disfavored.
+A gamma-ray constrained $4\mu,4b$ mixed channel is then considered and it is possible to fit all four data sets at the cost of 30\% upscaling in H.E.S.S. energy scale.
+This demonstrates that in the fit to the latest TeV cosmic electron data sets, AMS02 strongly prefers a very softened injection spectrum in the assumption of a power-law like Galactic background.
+Further study for viable cascade decay processes will help us to understand the decaying dark matter explanation for the TeV structure in the cosmic ray electron spectrum from {\it DAMPE} and H.E.S.S. observations.